jackjbuckley/breathe/README.md

 # Breathe

-#
-# An application design to allow the user to measure his or her anxiety/stress level by using their GSR.
+An application designed to allow the user to measure his or her anxiety/stress level by using their GSR.

-#
-# Jack Buckley & Hannah Forster
+Jack Buckley & Hannah Forster